War And The Environment

 • Dioxins and heavy metals

 These pollutants contribute to smog, acid rain, and respiratory illness, and also disrupt plant photosynthesis and poison animals.
-In the densely populated and arid regions like Gaza, where clean air is already scarce, the added load from warfare worsens air quality and public health in alarming ways.
+In the densely populated and arid regions like Gaza, where clean air is already scarce, the added load from warfare is worsensening the air quality and public health in alarming ways.

 • Bombing of water treatment facilities, as seen repeatedly in Gaza, leads to sewage runoff into Mediterranean Sea.